Lipstick feminism: Suffragettes and the heroic representation of lipstick

 The heroic representation of wearing lipstick – particularly red lipstick – as an act of agency can be traced back to the suffragette movement, which advocate for women's right to vote in the early 20th century.

-In 1912, Makeup entrepreneur Elizabeth Arden distributed tubes of her ‘Red Door Red’ lipstick to 15,000 suffragettes as they marched in New York City.
+In 1912, makeup entrepreneur Elizabeth Arden distributed tubes of her ‘Red Door Red’ lipstick to 15,000 suffragettes as they marched in New York City.

 In fighting for women's rights, the suffragettes were portrayed as mannish ‘shrieking sisters’ who failed to comply with gender norms.
 To dispel such perceptions, the suffragettes sought to present a more feminine appearance, donning delicate white tea dresses with purple and green accents – the colors of royalty and growth.
 Yet, as an act of defiance they also wore red lipstick – with the express intent of appalling men due to the historical social proscription of lipstick.

 From 1939 to 1945, during World War II, makeup was used to disrupt wartime masculine codes of power.
 Red lipstick, which was despised by Adolf Hitler, became a symbol of resilient femininity and patriotism.
 This was reflected in the names given to lipsticks, including ‘Fighting Red!’, ‘Patriot Red!’ and ‘Grenadier Red!’.
 There were also wartime propaganda posters, like the iconic Rosie the Riveter image, depicted women with soft red lipstick.

 The liberation of female sexuality

 In 1953, lipstick came to symbolize something that a woman could wear to please herself and explore her sexuality, as a sexually autonomous, active and desiring subject.
 The marketing of lipstick as something that a woman wore for her own pleasure and satisfaction was first enacted in Revlon's Fire and Ice advertisement that asked women, ‘Are you made for Fire and Ice?’, with the face of the brand Dorian Leigh posed confidently yet seductively, clad in a fitted, sparkling dress, with bright red lips and without a man in sight.
-Revlon's Fire & Ice ad empowered women to wear makeup for themselves for the first time, taking men out of the equation.
+Revlon's Fire & Ice advertisement empowered women to wear makeup for themselves for the first time, taking men out of the equation.

 It asked questions like, "Do you blush when you find yourself flirting," or "Would you streak your hair with platinum without consulting your husband," and if you answered yes to eight out of the 15 questions, then you were ready for the lipstick.
 The aim was to show there was a little bit of bad in every woman, even if she was a church-going suburbanite wife.